Wang Jingwei regime: International recognition and foreign relations

-The Nanjing Nationalist Government received little international recognition as it was seen as a Japanese puppet state, being recognized only by Japan and the rest of the Axis powers.
-Initially, its main sponsor, Japan, hoped to come to a peace accord with Chiang Kai-shek and held off official diplomatic recognition for the Wang Jingwei regime for eight months after its founding, not establishing formal diplomatic relations with the National Reorganized Government until 30 November 1940.
-The Sino-Japanese Basic Treaty was signed on 20 November 1940, by which Japan recognised the Nationalist Government, and it also included a Japan–Manchukuo–China joint declaration by which China recognized the Empire of Great Manchuria and the three countries pledged to create a "New Order in East Asia."
+The RNG received limited international recognition as it was seen as a Japanese puppet state, being recognized by Japan and the rest of the Axis powers.
+Initially, its main sponsor, Japan, hoped to come to a peace accord with Chiang Kai-shek and held off official diplomatic recognition for the RNG for eight months after its founding, not establishing formal diplomatic relations with the RNG until 30 November 1940.
+The Sino-Japanese Basic Treaty was signed on 20 November 1940, by which Japan recognised the Nationalist Government, and it also included a Japan–Manchukuo–China joint declaration by which China recognized Manchukuo and the three countries pledged to create a "New Order in East Asia."
 The United States and Britain immediately denounced the formation of the government, seeing it as a tool of Japanese imperialism.
-In July 1941, after negotiations by Foreign Minister Chu Minyi, the Nanjing Government was recognized as the government of China by Germany and Italy.
+In July 1941, after negotiations by Foreign Minister Chu Minyi, the RNG was recognized as the government of China by Germany and Italy.
 Soon after, Spain, Slovakia, Romania, Bulgaria, Croatia, and Denmark also recognized and established relations with the Wang Jingwei regime as the government of China.
-China under the Reorganized National Government also became a signatory of the Anti-Comintern Pact on 25 November 1941.
+China under the RNG also became a signatory of the Anti-Comintern Pact on 25 November 1941.